Ogaden: Fall of the Derg and rise of ONLF

-In 2007, the Ethiopian Army launched a military crackdown in Ogaden after Ogaden rebels killed dozens of civilian staff workers and guards at an Ethiopian oil field.
-The main rebel group is the Ogaden National Liberation Front under its Chairman Mohamed O. Osman, which is fighting against the Ethiopian government.
+2000s

+In the early 2000s, the Ogaden National Liberation Front expanded its military capabilities and intensified attacks on Ethiopian military positions in the region, with a marked escalation in armed conflict by 2005.
+Hostilities further escalated in early 2007 as the ONLF launched increased attacks in response to Ethiopia’s 2006 invasion of Somalia aimed at the Islamic Courts Union (ICU).
+The Ogaden was at the heart of the dispute between Addis Ababa and the ICU, which supported the ONLF.

+During 2007–2008, the Ethiopian government initiated a crackdown in Ogaden following the Abole oil facility raid.
 Some Somalis who inhabit in the 'Ogaden' claimed that Ethiopian military kill civilians, destroy the livelihood of many of the ethnic Somalis and commit crimes against the nomads in the region.
 However, testimony before the United States House of Representatives Committee on Foreign Affairs revealed massive brutality and killings by the ONLF rebels, which the Ethiopian government labels "terrorists."
 The extent of this war can't be established due to a media blockade in the 'Ogaden' region.
 Some international rights organizations have accused the Ethiopian government of committing abuses and crimes that "violate laws of war," as a recent report by the Human Rights Watch indicates.
 Other reports have claimed that Ethiopia has bombed, killed, and raped many Somalis in the Ogaden region, while the United States continues to arm Ethiopia in the United States' ongoing War on Terror in the Horn of Africa.

 Geography

-The region, which is around 200,000 square kilometres, borders Djibouti, Kenya, Somalia, and Somaliland.
+The Somali Region, the second largest region in Ethiopia is around 300000 km2, and borders Djibouti, Kenya and Somalia.
 Important towns include Jijiga, Degahbur, Gode, Kebri Dahar, Fiq, Shilabo, Kelafo, Werder and Danan.